 If you’re at home with the kids, stay off Amazon and find another hobby!
 More ideas on that later!

 5. DETERMINE WHAT YOU DON’T HAVE THAT YOU’LL NEED

 What are some of the things that you’ll need this month?
 Do you have gifts you’ll need to purchase or a date night planned?
 Maybe you discovered that you’re going to need some shampoo…

 6. GET CREATIVE WITH FINDING WHAT YOU’LL NEED

 This is my favourite part about frugal living, getting creative with what you already have to find what you’ll need.
-Maybe you have gift cards tucked away still from Christmas, credit card points, an Ebates cheque coming soon?
-Can you find samples somewhere like online or at the pharmacy?

 A fun way to get creative in finding what you need is to do a swap with friends.
 In November, as part of our No Spend Month we did a toy swap to give kids new toys instead of buying more.
 This month I’m participating in a clothing swap.